laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO
 ### Large prio

-- Edit workout.
+### Edit workout.
-- Better naming because it needs to be used edit workout as well.
+Now navigate to edit workout screen and load it in state.
+Also make sure that i saves correctly.

 OH HEAHHH SHIT WORKS SONNNY BOOY...